Is it better to adopt a senior pet?

 When puppies and kittens are brought to animal rescue centres, they’re often the first to be picked.
 And if you decide to adopt a pedigree kitten or puppy from a breeder, you can often choose your favourite one from the litter.

 But have you considered adopting an older cat or dog instead?
 If you haven’t, there are plenty of reasons why you should.
 Older cats and dogs find themselves in need of rehoming for a range of reasons.

 Their previous owner may be ill or deceased, their family might be separating, or their current owner may not have the time to look after them properly.

 Whether you end up choosing a young baby pussycat or an older canine companion, make sure you find the right insurance for you and your new furry friend.

-Go Get It is a dedicated pet insurance comparison website, which can help to save you time and money when comparing quotes.
+Go Get It is the UK's only dedicated pet insurance comparison website, which can help to save you time and money when comparing quotes.
 And having insurance in place could save you hundreds (or even thousands) of pounds in unexpected vet bills.